jbc-cp/csc202-assignments/projects/3/ass3a.md

 ### Data Definition for Huffman Tree

 A Huffman Tree or HTree is a binary tree of HNode's and HLeaf's.
+(Note: None is *not* a legal HTree.)

 * An HNode contains an occurrence count for that tree, a character, and a left and a right HTree.
 An HLeaf contains only a character and an